 The study of history is an essential part of a liberal arts education and offers valuable preparation for many careers: in law, journalism, libraries, and museums; in local, state, and national public service; in business; in international work; and, of course, in historical research and teaching.
 More broadly, by an exposure to a variety of cultures and human experience and by training in the interpretation of conflicting evidence, the Department of History seeks to prepare a person for the responsibilities of citizenship and for dealing with the ambiguities of human existence.
 Diversity in the history major program encourages a comparative approach to human problems and discourages parochialism; specialization in the program promotes an appreciation of the complexity of human affairs and the difficulties involved in interpreting them.
 Finally, the discipline of history stimulates imagination and analytical thinking.

-Students must complete the following requirements for a major.
-Each major shall concentrate in one area (African, Asian, and Middle Eastern history; ancient/medieval history; gender and women’s history; global history; Latin American history; modern European history; Russian, Eurasian, and Eastern European history; or United States history), or students must devise a thematic concentration and have it approved by the chair of the Undergraduate Studies Committee.
+Each major shall concentrate in one area (see lists below), or students must devise a thematic concentration and have it approved by the chair of the Undergraduate Studies Committee.

 The Department of History offers multiple sections of the required HIST 398 undergraduate seminar each semester.
 Each section focuses on a different topic.
-To register for one of these seminars a student must sign up in person at the office of the coordinator for undergraduate studies in history in Hamilton Hall 556.
 Prior to the course registration period, the Department of History will distribute to all history majors information about the next semester's offerings of HIST 398.

 All College of Arts and Sciences policies apply, including (but not limited to) the following.
 No history course may be taken for Pass/D+/D/Fail credit (even if the course serves as a free elective).
 A maximum of 15 history courses (45 hours) may be applied toward the B.A. degree.
 Any courses beyond the minimal 10 (but not above the maximum of 15) will count as free electives.